 How would you pay your bills if you could not work?

-Moreover, how your lack of income affects your family?
+Moreover, how does your lack of income affect your family?

 What will happen to your future, financially and emotionally?

 These are serious questions that need answering.
-As we will discuss, a disability happens anytime.
+As we will discuss, a disability happens at any time.

 A disability quickly affects your future plans and the lifestyle you worked so hard for.